 – Origen – work in progress

-– Jesus is our god.
+– These ancients referred to Jesus as our god.

 Fourth Century (State Church)